callmenick/callmenick.com-posts/0079 backbone 1/article.md

 ## Foreword

-This is part 1 of 4 of an ongoing experiment, where I document my steps building with Backbone JS – a client side framework that I’m beginning to love.
+This is part 1 of an ongoing experiment, where I document my steps building with Backbone JS – a client side framework that I’m beginning to love.
 Each part will build upon the previous, and will ultimately evolve into a little sample users-directory application.

-1. Part 1 – displaying users
-2. Part 2 – sorting users (coming soon)
+1. **Set up, retrieving, and outputting users**
+2. Refactoring the app, and implementing sorting ([read here](http://callmenick.com/post/building-with-backbone-users-directory-part-2))
-3. Part 3 – single view of a user (coming soon)
+3. Searching/filtering the users list (coming soon)
-4. Part 4 – adding/deleting/editing users (coming soon)
+4. Adding, editing, and deleting users (coming soon)
+5. Single view of users (coming soon)

 To keep up to date with future progress in this series, [sign up to the newsletter](http://callmenick.com/subscribe).